Things to do outside Paris

 Paris can after a while become a little suffocating, so finding things to do outside Paris can be a good idea!
 Paris is the French capital but surprisingly enough, the city itself is not very big.
 Only about two million people live in Paris whereas in the suburbs, live more than ten million people.

-Actually It’s also a choice in the way of life.
+Actually, It’s also a choice in the way of life.
 Some people prefer to have a house with a small garden a bit far from Paris, rather than a small apartment in the core of the capital.
-We can easily guess that Parisians don’t necessarily live in Paris but they do work in Paris, and live around the city.
-That’s why in the outskirts, you can find major places for entertainment and to visit.
+We can easily guess that Parisians don’t necessarily live in Paris but they do work in Paris and live around the city.
+That’s why on the outskirts, you can find major places for entertainment and to visit.
 This article sums up a few of these things to do outside Paris, so read on to find out more!

-- Chateau de Versailles: A world famous castle known for its magnificence and architectural richness.
+A world-famous castle known for its magnificence and architectural richness.
 The castle itself is already huge but even more impressive is the garden.
 Every Parisian has visited this attraction at least once in their life.
 If you want to visit the castle and the typical French garden that is tidy and organized, it would take you one day.
 To get there, you will take around 40 minutes from the center of Paris, using the RER C line.

 Going to the Jardin de Giverny is a good way to relax and rest after a week in Paris.
 Giverny is a bit far from Paris.
 You have about 40 minutes if taking the train (from Gare Saint Lazare to Vernon), then you have to take a bus for another 15 minutes, but it’s worth the time.
 It is completely different, which is why it is enjoyable after running up and down visiting Paris.